jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

          If no other suitable URL exists for the advisory, perhaps we could link to the https://rubysec.com page for the advisory?]

-    i. "title:" - (Required/String) Use a one-line summary of the advisory or individual vulnerability probably from offical sources.
+    i. "title:" - (Required/String) Use a one-line (no "title: |") summary of the advisory or individual vulnerability probably from offical sources.

     j. "date:" - (Required; YYYY/MM/DD) Use the public announcement/ disclosure date of the advisory.
 Try to use the announcement